 Fit & Comfort

-The maximum weight and height capacity are commonly used as a guide for how long your child will fit in a car seat, but many children will actually outgrow the seat by seated shoulder height before reaching the maximum height or weight capacity.
-In both rear-facing and forward-facing mode, the position of the harness straps on your child’s shoulders and the position of your child’s head within the car seat are the key factors that determine when your child has outgrown a car seat.
-Both of these measurements are related to your child’s seated shoulder height.
+The maximum weight and height capacity are commonly used as a guide for how long a child will fit in a car seat, but many children will reach the maximum seated shoulder height first.
+Your child’s harness strap position and head position within the car seat are the key factors that determine when they have outgrown their seat.
+Both measurements are directly related to your child’s seated shoulder height.

 How to Measure Your Child's Seated Shoulder Height